 Bachelor of Arts in Psychology

-In addition, students wishing to declare Psychology as a major must have earned a minimum GPA of 2.50.
+- Students wishing to declare psychology as a major must have earned a minimum GPA of 2.50.

 - Complete the General Education Requirements for Baccalaureate Degrees.